duneroadrunner/scpptool/README.md

 A reference object can have more than one lifetime label associated with it.

-Ok let's say, instead of dereference operators, we want to add some member functions that return the value of a member field:
+Ok let's say, instead of dereference operators, we want to add some member functions that return the value of each pointer member field:

 ```cpp
 struct CLARefObj2 : public mse::rsv::XScopeTagBase, public mse::rsv::ContainsNonOwningScopeReferenceTagBase {